florian-beetz/bachelor-thesis/thesis.md

 ### Module Names {#sec:iter1-name}

-As mentioned in [@sec:jpms] if no module descriptor and no `Automatic-Module-Name` is declared, JPMS tries to derive a module name from the filename of the artifact.
+As mentioned in [@sec:j9] if no module descriptor and no `Automatic-Module-Name` is declared, JPMS tries to derive a module name from the filename of the artifact.
 However, JPMS also places some restrictions on module names, so they have to be